JBRadio/PopClip-Extensions/README.md

 * Save extension/add-on bar space for more functional items.
 * Works with PopClip!

+## Known Issue(s)

+### Firefox & NoScript and/or blocking Data: in Address Bar
+This extension may not work properly in Firefox if "NoScript" is active and no user interaction has been performed.
+This is due to NoScript blocking Data URI execution.
+You will likely see this message:

+javascript: and data: URIs typed or pasted in the address bar are disabled to prevent social engineering attacks.
+Developers can enable them for testing purposes by toggling the "noscript.allowURLBarJS" preference.

+I assure you, there are no attaacks here.
+See the above lines to see what gets posted to the address bar.

 ##Credits:

 I am not the original person who found out this trick however the code is standard and should work in most, if not all, browsers.
 I first found it on Coderwall.com.